UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 Frontend component for if a polygon has two identities is around.
 Lists them as cards and you can choose which one.

+07/02/21:

+Multiple projects exist in the database as separate schemas and linked topologies using a config file for each project and a passing the project_id and config to a database class instance.
+The config is also passed to the docker container through a subprocess so the map topology can resolve the correct schema.

+Frontend WIP, click and add polygon.
+For now it just adds a box.
+Can become much more sophisticated to sense polygons around it and attach to their vertices if they're close by.

+07/13/21:

+Can swtich between projects through navbar and open import dialog.
+Import dialog has more info including all of the available projects in macrostrat.

+`change_set_clean` function for backend works much better now.

+Projects table in database holds project name and description.

+Slightly better U.I with more info in the import overlay

+Helper Project class created to make passing project attributes around easier

 ### Bugs:

 Deleting nodes where points are shared doesn't work.
 This may be trickier to solve.
 Sometimes it seems like the code is breaking here and other times not..